haihuilab/thepubr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CustomThemePublication
+# Custom Theme for Publication (thpubr)

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CustomThemePublication is to set default theme, color, axis... for publication-scale output plot.
+The goal of thepubr is to set default theme, color, axis... for publication-scale output plot.

 ## Installation

-You can install the development version of CustomThemePublication like
+You can install the development version of thepubr like
 so:

 ``` r